Vmapwqep/SLA-Cheeto/README.md

 2. Create your feature branch.
 3. Commit your changes.
 4. Push your changes to the branch.
-5. Create a new pull request.
+5. Create a new pull request!